semgrep/semgrep/README.md

 | :--------- | :------- | :----- | :------------- | :---- | :------- | :------------- | :-------- |
 | ✅         | ✅       | ✅     | ✅             | ✅    | 🚧       | Coming...      | Coming... |

-Semgrep is proudly supported by [r2c](https://r2c.dev).
+Semgrep is proudly supported by r2c.
 Learn more about a hosted version of Semgrep with an enterprise feature set at [r2c.dev]().

 ## Getting Started

 The best place to start with Semgrep is with its online tour: [semgrep.live/tour]().
 If you skip the tour, [Use Cases]() will give you a high level sense of Semgrep's applications for DevSecOps.

-Semgrep can be installed locally or in CI using `brew`, `pip`, or Docker:
+Semgrep can be installed using `brew`, `pip`, or `docker`:

 ```sh
 # For macOS: